lilblupig/fte-calc/README.md

 * [Responsively](https://responsively.app/) was used to explore responsiveness across various devices.

 ### **Other Resources**
+* [Google Fonts](https://fonts.google.com/) are used to provide the typography for the website.
+* [Font Awesome](https://fontawesome.com/) is used to provide the icons for the website.
 * [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to set up the repository.

 ## Credits